Australia hero image

 • Fundraising strategy: pre-trip communications, on-trip donor touchpoints, and post-trip follow-up templates

-• 24/7 operations team monitoring weather, bushfire alerts, and contingency plans across the country
+• 24/7 operations monitoring weather, bushfire alerts, and contingency plans across the country

 Talk with us to sketch a ministry-first plan, or add Australia to your request at the lead form.